Aparajith-S/AdvancedLaneDetector/README.md

 ![pers3](output_images/BinaryUndistortedturn.jpg)|![pers4](output_images/PerspectiveCorrectedturn.jpg)

 ### Point 4: Lane scanning using windowing method and Polynomial fitting
+the file `Polyfit.py` contains all definitions to successfully try and fit a polynomial. the pipeline that automates this is defined in `finalPipeline(...)`
 The steps that are carried after perspective transform is to calculate curvature using two methods.
-- first for an initial run to find the lane lines, a polynomial fitting is done by using teh histogram and scanning the likelihood of lanes in the histogram
+- first for an initial run to find the lane lines, a polynomial fitting is done by using teh histogram and scanning the likelihood of lanes in the histogram this is implemented in the function `find_lane_pixels(...)`
-- to improve on performance, the initially found left and right lane polynomial coefficients would be used as a ballpark to find successive lanes when a video is run frame by frame to detect lanes.
+- to improve on performance, the initially found left and right lane polynomial coefficients would be used as a ballpark to find successive lanes when a video is run frame by frame to detect lanes. this is implemented in the function `search_around_poly(...)` and `fitPolynomialWithPerformance(...)` helps in choosing the two algorithms

 input image | perspective transformed image
 :-------------:|:-------------:
 ![pers1](output_images/test4input.jpg)|![pers2](output_images/test4output.jpg)